typefe/home-lab/services/changedetection-io.md

-## 🛠️ Service Installations
-Now that we have a secure foundation, let's install some useful services.
-We'll start with ChangeDetection.io as an example of how to deploy services in your home lab.

 ### ChangeDetection.io - Website Change Monitoring
 ChangeDetection.io is a powerful tool for monitoring websites for changes.
 It's perfect for tracking price changes, content updates, or availability notifications.